novaaaax/Burger-App/README.md

 * Tests
 * GitHub
 ## How To Install:
 All you need is a web browser!
+Deployed Link: https://evening-eyrie-37903.herokuapp.com/
 ## Usage:
 Simply add the burger you'd like to eat into the text box and click the "Add Burger" button.
 Then once you're ready to eat it, click the "Devour" button.
 ![img](example.jpeg)